Pickra/user-directory/supplemental-readmes/architecture.md

 - [State Management](#state-management)

 ## Component Architecture
-Cool, cool, cool. wtf does that mean?!!!?!?!??!
+Cool, cool, cool. what does that mean?!!!?!?!??!

 ALL files related to a component (including tests, state files, styles, etc) go in that component's folder.
+Each component folder will vary in size dependning on the component's needs.

+Options for when a folder gets too big:
+- Decouple child components/files
+- add nested folders
+  - subcomponent
+  - `state`
+  - util
+  - etc...

 ## Different Types of Components
 Stateful and Presentation component definitions unabashedly ripped off from: